SAP/ai-assisted-github-actions/README.md

 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/SAP/ai-assisted-github-actions/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

+## SAP-internal Usage

+As a SAP employee, please check out and use our [internal integrated solution for pull request automation](https://url.sap/2qqvl0).

 ## Code of Conduct

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
 By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md) at all times.